pBouillon/Drugbank/README.md

 These causes may be drugs or diseases.

-> This fork was made before the final version of the project (comlete CLI and cure for each cause diagnosed)
+> This fork was made before the final version of the project (complete CLI and cure for each cause diagnosed)

 ## Goals